Readbourne

-Readbourne is a historic home located at Centreville, Queen Anne's County, Maryland, United States.
+Readbourne is a historic home on the Chester River located at Centreville, Queen Anne's County, Maryland, United States.
 It is a five-part Georgian brick house: the center block was built in the early 1730s; the south wing in 1791; and the north wing in 1948.
-The central part of the house is the most significant, being a "T"-shaped, two-story brick building with a hip roof, measuring 60 ft by 23 ft 6 in.
+The central part of the house is the most significant, being a T-shaped, two-story brick building with a hip roof, measuring 60 ft by 23 ft 6 in.
 All of the brick walls are laid in Flemish bond.

-It was listed on the National Register of Historic Places in 1973.
+The house was listed on the National Register of Historic Places in 1973.
+It was built by James Hollyday, a prominent politician for the Province of Maryland.
 It was once owned by William Fahnestock Jr. of the New York banking family.